jimmy-lan/unbeatable-tic-tac-toe-ai/README.md

 # Unbeatable Tic-Tac-Toe AI

-This project uses a minimax algorithm to calculate (and memoize) a decision tree for the computer to select the best strategy.
+This project uses a minimax algorithm to calculate (and memoize) a decision tree for the computer to select a best strategy.
-It also includes a simple frontend page for human players to play with the AI.
+It also includes a simple frontend page for human players to play with.
-To play with the project, run `npm install` and `npm start` in the project directory.
+To setup the project, run `npm install` and `npm start` in the project directory.

 > **Important:** This project is made during leisure time and is not maintained.